 Ross HunterMS PE

 Ross has Bachelor’s and Master’s degrees in Biomedical Engineering from the University of California, Davis and Irvine.
 During his Master’s, he studied shoulder injuries in drivers holding onto the steering wheel at the time of a crash.
 Specifically, Ross analyzed, tested, and dissected cadaver shoulders to assess injury mechanisms for a rotator cuff tendon tear.
-Ross is registered as a professional engineer in California and he is ACTAR certified.
+Ross is registered as a professional mechanical engineer in California and he is ACTAR certified.

 Ross has been involved in research studies on a variety of collision reconstruction and injury biomechanics topics.
 His research directly informs his work on specific accidents.
 His investigation of shoulder injuries, for example, helps him assess whether a diagnosed shoulder injury is consistent with the mechanics of a particular car crash.
 His studies of vehicle damage and motion provide him with an understanding of realistic dynamics: how cars collide, skid, accelerate, and execute turns.
 Ross intends for his peer-reviewed publications to have an influence beyond his casework.
 “Our firm doesn’t just make use of research,” he observes, “we also contribute original research to the scientific community.”